 5 top knives under $50 every meat eater needs

 Love meat?
 Then you’re probably aware how important is to have the proper tools in the kitchen.
-Whether you’re slicing chicken strips or trying to dig into a steak, having the correct knife makes all the difference.
+Whether you’re slicing chicken strips, trying to dig into a steak, or need the best knife to cut through bone, having the correct knife makes all the difference.
 Imagine trying to cut your favorite, juicy steak with a regular dinner knife.
 Or attempting to cut your chicken with a butter knife.
 It's less than ideal.

 The Right Tool For the Job